Student Toolkit

 Prepare Yourself for a Great School Year

-- FIRST: make sure to connect to SAMRU’s social feeds: Instagram, Twitter, Facebook, and Spotify to keep yourself in the loop about what’s happening at MRU.
+• FIRST: make sure to connect to SAMRU’s social feeds: Instagram, X, Facebook, YouTube, and Discord to keep yourself in the loop about what’s happening at MRU.

-- Stay in the loop – check out upcoming events in our events calendar.
+• Stay in the loop – check out upcoming events in our events calendar.
+Make sure to also sign up for our community- and events-based newsletters!

 The Student Governing Board is a policy-making Board of Directors for the Students’ Association and collectively the highest decision-making body of SAMRU.
 SAMRU is also a registered charity that operates the Student Centre, Wyckham House.
 You could (and should) even apply and run for one of these positions!